 - 1. Higher levels of insulation may be economically feasible.
 An energy audit may be useful in determining the advisability of using insulation levels greater than this recommended level. - 2.
 Installation of retrofit insulation below existing insulation and insulation levels above R-19, may require special materials or installation techniques. - 3.
 The addition of retrofit insulation to the ceiling or walls of mobile homes can be expensive and, therefore, is generally not feasible. - 4.
-Triple-pane insulating glass may be economically feasible for your home but it is not yet widely available in Oregon. - Skirtings with ventilation should be added around the base of mobile homes to prevent excessive drafts. - 6.
-For "how-to" suggestions please refer to low-Cost Energy Savers for Oregon Homes, available from the Oregon agency, 1-800-452-7813.7.
-When adding an insulating pad between a water heater tank and the - 7.
-When adding an insulating paid between a water neater tank and the floor, be certain not to create leaks by overstressing rigid plumbing connections to the water heater. - $8. \ Use of ureaformal dehyde foam for insulation in residential applications has been banned by the Federal Consumer Product Safety Commission.\\$ - 9.
+Triple-pane insulating glass may be economically feasible for your home but it is not yet widely available in Oregon. - 5.
+Skirtings with ventilation should be added around the base of mobile homes to prevent excessive drafts. - 6.
+For "how-to" suggestions please refer to low-Cost Energy Savers for

+- Oregon Homes, available from the Oregon agency, 1-800-452-7813. - 7.
+When adding an insulating pad between a water heater tank and the floor, be certain not to create leaks by overstressing rigid plumbing connections to the water heater. - 8.
+Use of ureaformaldehyde foam for insulation in residential applications has been banned by the Federal Consumer Product Safety Commission. - 9.
 Timed setback thermostats are not recommended for households that conscientiously practice manual thermostat setback.
 In such cases times setback thermostats may not pay for themselves and in fact may be less effective in saving energy.